MonkmanMH/martinmonkman/content/post/2022-06-03_ssc_learning/index.md

 But there has been—or perhaps, more accurately, we are in the midst of—a paradigm shift.
 And it's not just the fact that the tools, methods, and workflow have changed, it's that they now _continuously_ change.

-Let's think at software, and how commercial products slowly evolved.
+Let's think about software, and how commercial products slowly evolved.
 As one example, when I was in graduate school, we were using SAS version 6, which lasted a dozen years with .
 SAS 6.01 had been released in July 1986 and it wasn't until October 1998 that version 7 arrived.
 Under the SAS/STAT label, the version releases are coming on an annual or biennial cycle.
 The current version of SAS/STAT, 15.2, was released nearly two years after 15.1.

 Open source software, by way of contrast, is in a constant state of development.
 In the R ecosystem, one I am familiar with, the core of R changes slowly.
 Updates come every six months or so, and the team of developers are mindful of the introduction of breaking changes.

 The packages around the core of R are a different story.
-There are, as of 2022-05-30, 18,600 packages available on CRAN (the Comprehensive R Archive Network).
+There are, as of 2022-05-30, 18,600 packages available on [CRAN (the Comprehensive R Archive Network)](https://cran.r-project.org/).
 These are packages that have passed rigorous scrutiny, and are maintained to ensure currency.
 In addition there are many other packages that are available for download from sites such as GitHub.

 We can look at the development history of a widely-used data wrangling package, {dplyr}^[Wickham H, François R, Henry L, Müller K (2022). [_dplyr: A Grammar of Data Manipulation_](https://dplyr.tidyverse.org).].
 Version 1.0.0 was released on May 29, 2020.
 In the space of a little over a year (386 days, to be precise) seven updates were released (version 1.0.7 was released on June 19, 2021).